blaze/blaze/README.md

 >>> deadbeats = accounts[accounts['amount'] < 0]['name']
 ```

-From the representation of that data
+From the representation of data

 ```Python
 >>> L = [[1, 'Alice',   100],